danielscholl/infra-azure-provisioning/docs/airflow2-migration-guide.md

     -ojson
     ```
  3. Validate airflow2 is up and running at {osdu_endpoint}/airflow2 endpoint
- 4. Copy the Existing community DAG's to the `airflowdags` to `airflow2dags`.
+ 4. Copy the latest community DAG's to the `airflowdags` to `airflow2dags`.
 Any custom DAG's need to be [upgraded](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-from-1-10/index.html#step-5-upgrade-airflow-dags) to airflow2..
  5. Validate the uploaded dags are getting parse by airflow and are visible in the airflow webserver UI.
  6. Deploy workflow service using `helm-chart-azure` as described in the [document](https://community.opengroup.org/osdu/platform/data-flow/ingestion/ingestion-workflow/-/tree/master/provider/workflow-azure#airflow-2-migration).